SimWorks Manual Installation Guide on Windows 10 (or newer)

 2 Install Linux with WSL

-A Linux Debian distribution is available in the SimWorks installation directory under the folder ThirdPary\Linux.
+A Linux distribution is available in the SimWorks installation directory under the folder ThirdPary\Linux.
 This distribution comes with OpenFOAM(c) already installed.
+If you had issues during the standard installation, you can download the SimWorks linux distribution here.
+Once the download is complete, you need to un-compress the 7z archive into a folder of your choice.

 wsl -l -v

-This reports the list of installed Linux distribution in WSL, as shown below.
+This should show DebianISimOFv2112 in the list of installed distributions, as shown below:

-- Path to the default folder for the simulations data: the path should not contain spaces
+- Path to the folder for the simulations data (the path should not contain spaces)

 - Path to the simulations database